wstrinz/debugger/README.md

   * Rake tasks have been updated
   * No more $LOAD_PATH manipulation or runtime code outside of lib
   * man page available via gem-man
+  * Test helpers for third-party debugger libraries can be accessed from debugger/test.
+See debugger-xml for an example

 ## Issues
 Please report them [on github](http://github.com/cldwalker/debugger/issues).